Arthur Morris/BIRDS AS ART

 Tracking: Zone/AF-C with Bird-Eye/Face Detection performed perfectly.
 Click on the image to enjoy the high-res version.

-This image was also created on 2 November 2024 at Sebastian Inlet, FL.
-Standing at full height, I used the Robus RC-5570 Vantage Series 3 Carbon Fiber Tripod/Levered-Clamp FlexShooter Pro-mounted Sony FE 600mm f/4 GM OSS lens with the Sony FE 1.4x Teleconverter, and The One, the Sony Alpha 1 Mirrorless Digital Camera..
-ISO 1600.
-The exposure was determined by Zebras with ISO on the rear wheel: 1/4000 second at f/5.6 (wide open) in Manual mode.
+This image was also created on 9 November 2024 at Sebastian Inlet, FL.
+Standing at full height in a foot of water, I used the Robus RC-5570 Vantage Series 3 Carbon Fiber Tripod/Levered-Clamp FlexShooter Pro-mounted Sony FE 600mm f/4 GM OSS lens with the Sony FE 1.4x Teleconverter, and The One, the Sony Alpha 1 Mirrorless Digital Camera..
+ISO 1250.
+The exposure was determined by Zebras with ISO on the rear wheel: 1/2500 second at f/5.6 (wide open) in Manual mode.
 RawDigger showed that the exposure was dead solid perfect.
-AWB at 8:38:44am on a then mostly sunny morning.
+AWB at 7:09:34am early on a mostly sunny morning.

 Tracking: Zone/AF-C with Bird-Eye/Face Detection performed perfectly.
 Click on the image to enjoy the high-res version.